Argyrophis klemmeri

-Argyrophis klemmeri, also known as Klemmer's blind snake or the Kuala Lumpur worm snake, is a species of Asian snake in the family Typhlopidae.
+Argyrophis klemmeri, also known commonly as Klemmer's blind snake and the Kuala Lumpur worm snake, is a species of Asian snake in the family Typhlopidae.

+Description

+For a typhlopid, A. klemmeri is relatively thick-bodied; its length is only 28 times its width.
+It has 23 rows of scales around the body.
+In the vertebral scale row, there are 292 scales from the rostral to the caudal scale.

 Geographic range

 A. klemmeri is found in western Malaysia.

+Habitat

+The preferred natural habitat of A. klemmeri is forest.